nedbat/byterun/README.rst

 This cheats in kind of a gross way, but this the kind of cheating goes on in *Byterun* in a more subtle way.
-As in the example above which relies on buil-in function ``exec`` to do all of the work, *Byterun* relies on various similar sorts of built-in functions to support opcode interpretation.
-And some of those primitives have an effect in the interpreter namespace, just as the ``exec`` above does.
+As in the example above which relies on built-in function ``exec`` to do all of the work, *Byterun* relies on various similar sorts of built-in functions to support opcode interpretation.
+In fact, if the code you were *interpreting* was the above, *Byterun* would use its built-in function for running code inside the `exec` function call, so all of the bytecode that gets run inside code inside *code* would not seen for interpretation.

+Also, built-in functions like `exec`, and other built-in modules have an effect in the interpreter namespace.
 So the two namespaces then get intermingled.

 One example of this that has been noted is for ``import``.
 See https://github.com/nedbat/byterun/issues/26.
 But there are others